5 LASIK Alternatives and Their Risks

 Do Your Research First

 These five new advances in laser eye surgery may seem like the ways of the future, but the truth is the complications and risks involved have yet to be ironed out.
 Eye surgery should be a last resort.
 No amount of benefits are worth risking your overall eye health.
+As you’ve probably learned by now, LASIK surgery comes with far too many risks.

 The complications involved in these LASIK alternatives can be anywhere from mild to severe.
 Because our eyes are all unique, one person’s eyes may not respond to surgery in the same way as another’s.
 This makes predicting the aftermath of the procedures difficult.
+This is why you should do everything you can to support healthy vision other ways.

-Before making any decisions regarding something as serious as eye surgery, be sure to weigh all your options including natural alternatives like eye nutrients.
+Before making any decisions regarding something as serious as eye surgery, be sure to weigh all your options including natural alternatives like eye vitamins.
 This way you can be well-informed and in control of your own eye health.